deis/router/README.md

 * __Do you need to use SSL to [secure the platform domain](#platform-cert)?__

 * __If using SSL, generate and provide your own dhparam.__  A dhparam is a secret key used in [Diffie Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) during the SSL handshake in order to help ensure [perfect forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy).
 The Helm charts available for installing router (either with or without the rest of Deis) already include a dhparam, but recall that dhparams are intended to be secret.
 The dhparam included in the charts is marginally preferable to using Nginx's default dhparam only because it is lesser-known, but it is _still_ publicly available in the [deis/charts](https://github.com/deis/charts) repository.
 As such, users wishing to run the router in production _and_ use SSL are best off generating their own dhparam.
-After being generated, it should be base64 encoded and included as the value of the `dhparam` key in a Kubernetes secret named `deis-router-dhparam` in the same namespace as the router itself.
+After being generated, it should be base64 encoded and included as the value of the `dhparam` key in a Kubernetes secret named `router-dhparam` in the same namespace as the router itself.

   For example, to generate and base64 encode the dhparam on a Mac: